abmoll/abmoll.github.io/README.md

 * Created a back-end server in Express to handle request and response routes, and used MongoDB to preserve trips with persistent data.
+___

+### Website Documentation Developer
+Viavi Solutions
+Aug.
+2017 – Dec.
+2017

+* Streamlined business processes by producing standards for single-sourcing web documents and templates in XML and HTML format.
+Built a content management system using HTML, CSS, and JavaScript to enable document reuse.
+* Wrote and maintained online help and technical documentation on websites for a major telecom solutions company.
+Performed troubleshooting on all issues that arose within the suite of online help projects across North America, Europe, and Asia.
+* Made software developer’s jobs easier by using agile processes to create well-structured SDK Guides, API manuals, and installation guides.
+* Pioneered visual learning in my department by producing multi-media training and web-based user documentation suites for cloud-based packet filtering solutions.